Tax is getting more complex

 - Lifetime ISAs (LISAs) offer the same tax advantages as other ISAs, with the added benefit of a 25% government bonus on savings.
 However, eligibility is limited to those aged 18-39 and there are penalties on withdrawal before the age of 60 unless funds are used to purchase a first home.

-- Onshore collective funds, such as unit trusts and OEICs, can be useful in CGT planning because changes to the underlying portfolio do not give rise to any immediate tax liability for the investor.
+- Onshore collective funds, such as unit trusts and OEICs, can be useful in CGT planning because changes to the underlying fund do not give rise to any immediate tax liability for the investor.

 - Offshore collective funds can offer some shelter from income tax, but at the cost of all gains being taxed as income.